 Combine your passions for health and education with our PGCert in Medical and Healthcare Education.
 Prepare yourself to become an educational leader of the future in the healthcare sector.

 This inter-professional course is designed for registered professionals from across the healthcare sector, who are engaged in teaching or learning as part of their professional role.
-Reflecting the needs of our learners, our programme is delivered face to face in Cambridge and Chelmsford, as well as entirely online by distance learning.
+Reflecting the needs of our learners, our PG Cert Medical and Healthcare Education is delivered online by distance learning.

 Designed to reflect the current trends and practices in health professions education, the PGCert is aligned to the UK Professional Standards Framework for Higher Education should you wish to apply for Fellowship of the Higher Education Academy.

 This course will provide opportunities for you to engage with key principles and philosophies of teaching and learning, which you can apply in your specific professional context.
 You’ll be supported through this process through a range of activities and formative assessments, complemented by individual tutorials that encourage personal reflection and goal setting, developing you as an independent learner.